 With a centralised team in place, a partnership with the IHI confirmed, Life QI positioned as the trusted platform, a new CNWL QI microsite and a new series of monthly newsletters ready to go, CNWL took a Trust-wide comms approach to rolling out the new QI programme.
 Divisional leads were in place to do face-to-face engagement and central events were held to encourage staff commitment.

 “What helped implementation of QI across the organisation was that staff had access to Life QI from day one.
-It wasn’t something that we were trying to retrospectively implement” Alison Butler, Trust-wide QI Programme Lead, CNWL
+It wasn’t something that we were trying to retrospectively implement” Alison Butler, Director of Improvement and Lead for CNWL Improvement Academy

 Life QI is incorporated into all of CNWL’s QI training, including the Bite Size in-house half day training, their big-ticket training events they facilitate with the IHI, the virtual workshop training and any individual face-to-face training.